sabrinamerkin/sabrinamerkin.github.io/_posts/2024-06-15-NFL-Clustering.md

 ---

 ## Background
 In the National Football League (NFL), athletes exhibit a remarkable range of physical attributes tailored to the demands of their positions.
 Every year, the NFL Combine collects physical and performance data from new athletes declaring for the NFL draft.
-Scouts use this data to further evaluate player prospects beyond their prior on-field performances.
+Scouts use this data to further evaluate player prospects beyond their on-field performances.

 In this post, I will investigate the effectiveness of K-means clustering in identifying player positions using NFL Combine data from 2000 to 2018.
 Additionally, I will conduct several tests to investigate annual trends in the Cone Drill.